mnit-rtmc/iris/docs/action_plans.md

 ROAD WORK[nl]STARTING AT [tan,h:mm a]
 ```

-If next scheduled time action is at 2:30 AM, the resulting message will be:
+If next scheduled action is at 2:30 AM, the resulting message will be:

 ```
 ROAD WORK